 Or, option 2:

-I’ll show you why bubble wrap or a packing tape support for the cape is pretty necessary for the desired effect:
+I’ll show you why a human form, underneath the cape, is pretty necessary for the desired effect:

 With just the Pvc pipe, this isn’t nearly as impressive.
 It doesn’t look too bad in this photo, but in person it looks really dorky.
 Why bother making something half way?
 Unless you want to make these in stages, over a couple of years, then this would be the fastest way to display the idea.